samverms/Kadouri/docs/docs/features/quickbooks-sync.md

 ### 3. Connect QuickBooks

-1. Navigate to Settings → QuickBooks Integration in PACE CRM
+1. Navigate to Settings → QuickBooks Integration in Kadouri CRM
 2. Click "Connect to QuickBooks"
 3. Log in to QuickBooks and authorize the connection
-4. You'll be redirected back to PACE with a success message
+4. You'll be redirected back to Kadouri with a success message

 ### 4. Configure Webhooks (Production Only)